-The Osaka Division sells varieties of sheets, stainless steel, wire rods, plates, and pipe to major appliance, automobile, and steel furniture manufacturers, coil centers, and distributors, mainly in the Kansai region.
-In addition, the Osaka Division handles bearing steel for automotive, construction machinery, and structural steel, steel plate for shipbuilders in Chugoku, Shikoku and Kyushu region.
+The Osaka Division sells varieties of sheets, stainless steel, wire rods, plates, and pipe to major appliance, automobile, and steel furniture manufacturers, coil centers, drawing wire manufacturers (fabricator) and distributors, mainly in the Kansai region.
+In addition, the Osaka Division handles bearing steel for automotive, construction machinery and other bearings, structural steel, and steel for shipbuilders in Chugoku, Shikoku and Kyushu.
 The division strives to optimize material procurement by managing supply chains that link manufacturers and users.

 Manufacturing in the Chubu region—especially the automotive industry—has long contributed to the growth of Japan’s economy as well as the demand for steel.
 The area has a number of growth engines that will lead to an increasingly vigorous flow of people and things.
 This includes the construction of the Linear Chuo Shinkansen, the rapid transformation of Nagoya Station and redevelopment projects in the surrounding area, the possibility of expanding Chubu Centrair International Airport and more.
 The expectation is that related steel demand will expand, and the Nagoya Branch aims to strengthen its functionality as a trading company.